redux-form/redux-form/docs/api/README.md

 ## [`FieldArray`](FieldArray.md)

-> The component needed render an array of fields
+> The component needed to render an array of fields

 ---